-Protect yourself, your family and your neighbors from the risk of exposure to the Covid-19 virus.
+Protect yourself, your family and your neighbors from Covid-19.
 Avoid risky social situations, wash your hands frequently, practice social distancing and wear a face covering while out in public.
-Quarantine if you are required to.
-Doing these simple things protects everyone.
+Your safe "bubble" is your immediate household not your extended family or friends.
+If you feel sick, stay home.
+Quarantine if you are required to following out of state travel.

-- Health Center open for acute or routine health issues.
-Call ahead: 734-2213
+Open for acute or routine health issues.
+All visits are by appointment only.
+734-2213

 Reaching The Islesboro Public Safety Team 24x7

 - For non-emergency issues, etc. you can call Waldo County Dispatch at 207-338-2040 and someone will get back to you.

 - To report a Covid-19 compliance violation, go to: https://appengine.egov.com/apps/me/non-compliance

 What's available on Islesboro this fall & winter

 Island Market and Durkee's Store are open for in-store shopping with restrictions.
 Order via www.islesborofood.com for curbside pickup.